North Korean People's Liberation Front: Current activities

 North Korean People's Liberation Front primarily engages in information warfare rather than overt actions to topple the government.
 They smuggle information in and out of North Korea.
 This includes participating in balloon drops.
 Balloon drops — containing candy, pornographic pictures and propaganda leaflets — were previously performed by the South Korean government, but since the Sunshine Policy under the Kim Dae-jung administration, the balloon drops have been done only unofficially under human rights and defector groups.
 While releasing balloons is not illegal, the South Korean government often tries to stop balloon releases.
 Other activities of the North Korean People's Liberation Front include firing squad stage performances of the Kim family members, and smuggling various kinds of media across the North Korean border through China.
-For instance, in 2014, it sent 6,000 laptops to North Korea, and in early 2015, they smuggled 800 copies of The Interview into North Korea across the border.
-In 2010, they uncovered a plan by the North Korean National Security Council to disrupt the G20 summit in Seoul.
+For instance, in 2014, they claimed to have sent 6,000 laptops to North Korea, and in early 2015, they smuggled 800 copies of The Interview into North Korea across the border.
+In 2010, they uncovered an alleged plan by the North Korean National Security Council to disrupt the G20 summit in Seoul.

 In 2012, they announced their intentions to launch a political party in South Korea.